bump-sh/docs/src/_guides/bump-sh-tutorials/stainless-integration.md

 Now go to the GitHub repository where your OpenAPI spec is located, and add a GitHub secret named `STAINLESS_API_KEY`, with the API key as value.

-## Connecting Stainless with Bump.sh
+## 4. Connect Stainless with Bump.sh

 The most efficient way to keep your SDK in sync with your documentation is through CI/CD automation.
 Stainless provides a